Nathaniel Prime: Career

 In 1824, the firm was again reorganized as Prime, Ward, Sands & King when James Gore King became a partner upon his return from England.
 King, a son of U.S. Senator Rufus King, had previously been affiliated with the firm of King & Gracie, founded in 1818 in Liverpool, England by King and his brother-in-law, Archibald Gracie Jr. (the son of Archibald Gracie).
 In 1826, after Joseph died the firm became Prime, Ward & King.
+Nathaniel Prime retired from the firm in 1832 and his son Edward took his place.

 Residence

+Prime and his family lived in a house on the corner of Broadway and Battery Place.